garogers01/Fakebook/README.md

 # Social Network: Fakebook

-View my original code that I used as a foundation : [CIS 197 final project](https://github.com/amandaklim/cis197_final_project)

-Web application that uses Mongoose, MongoDb, and EJS in Node.js to make a pseudo social network.
+Web application that uses Mongoose, MongoDb, and EJS in Node.js and Express.js to make a pseudo social network.

-Users can create accounts with an email and password.
-Users can login to their respective accounts.
+Users can create accounts with an email and password and can login to their respective accounts.
 They can add and delete friends.
-Users can view their profiles, view custom home feeds based on their friends, and only view other profiles (posts and interests) of users that they are friends with.
+They also have the ability to add posts and add interests.
+Users can view their own profiles, view custom home feeds based on their friends, and only view other profiles (posts and interests) of users that they are friends with.
 Users can view friend suggestions and interest suggestions.

 ## New Features

-Specific additional features implemented for NETS 150 that I did not include in my CIS 197 project:

 1. Ability to add/delete/store interests
 - db/mongo.js : updated user schema